wdi-atx-11/angular-custom-directives/README.md

 </header>
 ```

-Our goal is to craft a custom directive to show off our players scores, like so:
+Our goal is to craft a [custom directives](https://docs.angularjs.org/guide/directive) to show off our players scores, like so:

 <img width="965" alt="Scores" src="https://cloud.githubusercontent.com/assets/25366/9669340/3b316dc0-523b-11e5-8e7d-036a8a140d7e.png">